Alexis-Bize/InfiniteMITM/examples/fast-boot-time/README.md

-# No Progression Assets
+# Fast Boot Time

-Disabling progression assets (gamecms) will deactivate all related customization requests (such as emblems, armors, etc.), resulting in a **70% faster boot time** after authentication.
+Disabling progression assets will "deactivate" all related customization requests (such as emblems, armors, etc.), resulting in a **70% faster boot time** after authentication.

 ## Preview